Chaotic-Mess/My-Code-/Personal Projects/Websites/BankingWebsite/README.md

 - **Responsive**: Mobile-first approach (to be expanded)
 - **Progressive Enhancement**: Works without JS, enhanced with it

-## Getting Started

-1. Ensure all video files are in the `video/` directory
-2. Open `index.html` in a modern browser
-3. Toggle theme using the sun/moon icon in the navbar
-4. Explore all pages via the navigation menu

 ## Notes

 - Theme preference is saved to localStorage